PyWavelets/pywt/doc/regression/wp2d.rst

 ----------------

 .. note:: This section is for demonstration of pywt internals purposes
           only.
 Do not rely on the attribute access to nodes as presented in this example.

 >>> x = numpy.array([[1, 2, 3, 4, 5, 6, 7, 8]] * 8)
 >>> wp = pywt.WaveletPacket2D(data=x, wavelet='db1', mode='sym')

-1) At first the wp's attribute `a` is None
+1) At first the wp's attribute `a` is ``None``

    >>> print wp.a
    None

+   **Remember that you should not rely on the attribute access.**

 2) During the first attempt to access the node it is computed via decomposition of its parent node (the wp object itself).